Anonymous327/muxing-tools-gui/README.md

 - **FFmpeg**: Optional, for audio encoding (download from [ffmpeg.org](https://ffmpeg.org/))
 - **Aegisub**: Optional, for subtitle editing (download from [aegisub.org](https://aegisub.org/))

+**Note**: Tools can be used from your system PATH or you can set custom paths in the application settings.

 ### System Requirements

 - Windows 10/11 (64-bit)